scalableminds/webknossos/docs/jobs.md

 - view the resulting resource, e.g., a new segmentation
 - download the data, e.g., Tiff export

-We constantly monitor job executing.
+We constantly monitor job executions.
 In rare cases jobs can fail and we aim to re-run them as quickly as possible.
 In case you run into any trouble please [contact us](mailto:hello@webknossos.org).

 // todo image of Jobs page